SamuelZelenka/DesignPatterns/README.md

 	GameObjectPool.cs / ObjectPool.cs / IPoolable.cs

-The object pool is a generic object pool written to be able to use any kind of class.
+The object pool is a generic object pool written to be able to use any class.
 To be able to create/destroy gameobjects in unity properly I've had to make a derived class called GameObjectPool.cs to utilize the instantiate() / Destroy() methods

 I've introduced a capacity to allow the pool to max out on stored inactive objects to free up on memory after an eventual spike in the number of game objects.